work smarter. market smarter.

 Forget about multi-tasking.
 Multi-tasking is synonymous with doing several jobs poorly all at once – and that’s very frustrating to someone with perfectionist tendencies.

 You don’t have to accomplish everything in one day.
 Instead, concentrate on what’s right in front of you that has to be done first.
-Get that finished and then move on
+Get that finished and then move on with the next item.

 12. Give everything you need to do a time limit.